wecand0/robotinoDUE/README.md

-# robotinoPi
+# robotinoDUE

-I used only body, encoders and engines of Robotino and raspberry pi is brain in this project.
+I used only body, encoders and engines of Robotino and arduino due is brain in this project.